dmitriy-ssh/test-sportradar/README.md

 ## Notes and assumptions

-- I decided to use startTime property in matches for summary sorting.
-It may not be required depending on the requirement interpretation.
+- I decided to use the startTime property in matches for summary sorting if the total score is the same.
+This may not be required depending on how the requirement is interpreted.
-- The matches are created manually before adding them to scoreboard.
-I think this is a good opportunity to use factory method or class, but I didn't add them to keep everything simple, as for now it is not required.
+- The matches are created manually before being added to the scoreboard.
+I think this is a good opportunity to use a factory method or class, but I didn’t add them to keep everything simple, as it is not required for now.